Old Calendarists: Romania

 Since the Ceaușescu period, the Romania Old Calendarist Church "has flourished, establishing a vigorous parochial and monastic life."
 Since the fall of Ceaușescu, the Romanian Old Calendarist movement "has grown notably."

 The Romanian Old Calendarist movement remained united, unlike the Greek Old Calendarist movement.

 Metropolitan Galaction was the first head of the Romanian Old Calendarist, until his death in 1959.
-Galaction was succeeded as head by Tanase, who became the second leader of the Romania Old Calendarist Church, from 1960 until his death in 1985.
+Galaction was succeeded as head by Tănase, who became the second leader of the Romania Old Calendarist Church, from 1960 until his death in 1985.
 Tanase was canonized by the Romania Old Calendarist Church in 1999.